 The standalone shops scattered all over Harajuku are rather ‘indie‘.
 There’re plenty of independent brands selling everything fashion, to shops specializing in pre-loved (2nd-hand) clothing.
 I also enjoy admiring the quirky shop decors here.
 I usually start my Harajuku tour from Takeshita-Dori onwards and freely explore from here.

-The entire Harajuku is a shopping heaven.
+If no one told you, the entire Harajuku is a shopping heaven.

 Tip: Takeshita Dori is a straight path down, till you come to a road.
 Turn right then walk further down till you’re at a big main road intersection.
 From there, turn left, you’re at Ometesando.
 (Scroll down for a map to orientate.)